zulip/zulip/docs/documentation/api.md

 function will verify that the result of that request is as defined in the examples in `zerver/openapi/zulip.yaml`.

-To run as part of the testsuite, the `render_message` function needs to be called from `test_messages` (or one of the other functions at the bottom of the file).
+To run as part of the test suite, the `render_message` function needs to be called from `test_messages` (or one of the other functions at the bottom of the file).
 The final function, `test_the_api`, is what actually runs the tests.
 Tests with the `openapi_test_function`